timmr99/cards/README.md

   * takes a list of card colors or suits and number of cards

 * Methods
-  * shuffle - shuffle deck of cards, return deck
+  * shuffle - shuffle deck of cards, return deck ✅
-  * get_top_card - return top card of the current deck, return top card or if no cards, throw exception
+  * get_top_card - return top card of the current deck, return top card or if no cards, throw exception ✅
-  * sort_cards(sort_by) - Sorts deck by colors listed in sort_by
+  * sort_cards(sort_by) - Sorts deck by colors listed in sort_by ✅
-    * sort by the colors specified, then numerically
+    * sort by the colors specified, then numerically ✅
-  * score_hand - score a hand of cards, returns score of hand
+  * score_hand - score a hand of cards, returns score of hand ✅
-    * point is calculated by taking card color point (red=3, yellow=2, green=1) times the number on the cards
+    * point is calculated by taking card color point (red=3, yellow=2, green=1) times the number on the cards ✅
-  * play = play a game of cards
+  * play = play a game of cards ✅
-    * Whoever has the high score wins the game  .
+    * Whoever has the high score wins the game ✅
-    * play by drawing three cards, calculate each hands score
+    * play by drawing three cards, calculate each hands score ✅

 # Things to do next
-* Contine writing tests
+* Contine writing tests ✅
   * Edge cases
     * non-standard inputs (cards=Red,Green,Blue)
     * bad inputs
-    * more than 2 players
+    * more than 2 players ✅
+      * works with 2, 3 and 4 ✅
 * Flesh out objects ✅
-* Flesh out play (working)
+* Flesh out play (working) ✅
-* Document!!
+* Document!! ✅

 # Record of time spent on project